Mass Text Notification System

 Setting Up a Rave Alert Mass Text Notification System

 In order to set up a Rave Alert mass text notification system, your community, school, business or other organization should appoint a system administrator.
-Mass text notification systems are simple to use, so the system administrator does not need to have any special technical skills in order to operate Rave Alert – availability is usually the most important attribute.
+Mass text notification services are simple to use, so the system administrator does not need to have any special technical skills in order to operate Rave Alert – availability is usually the most important attribute.

 The system administrator contacts Rave Mobile Safety and discusses their requirements with our technology experts.
 Our technology experts provide the system administrator with access to the Rave Alert communications platform and create a branded web portal for your community, school, business or organization.
 We also provide the tools for you to populate your contact database.